-Procurement for ships 2 to 12 would begin between 2022 and 2033 and would enter service between 2030 and 2040.
+Procurement for ships 2 to 12 was to begin between 2022 and 2033 and would enter service between 2030 and 2040.
 An alternative procurement schedule was developed in case of budget cuts or unforeseen circumstances.
 It would involve the initial ship procurement being moved to 2017, though funding it as though it were 2019.
 The tail end of the procurement cycle would then be pushed back by 2 years to 2035.
 The Cato Institute, in a report released in September 2010, recommended six, not 12 ships be built.
 Downsizing the fleet had to do with both costs as well as the ability of the six ships to fulfill the role that 12 would play.
 The Navy responded that the report would be taken into consideration, but implementation depended wholly on the perceived threats at that point in production.

-Research and Development of the SSBN-X, not including 2010 expenditures, is estimated to be around $11.6 billion; total R&D costs are expected to reach $15 billion.
+Research and Development of the SSBN-X, not including 2010 expenditures, was estimated to be around $11.6 billion; total R&D costs are expected to reach $15 billion.
 The first boat will cost roughly $6-$7 billion, with ships 2-12 costing about $5.6 billion per ship.
 The Navy has put in place a price reduction goal of $4.9 billion per ship, but as of 2010, were $700 million short of the target.
 The Common Missile Compartment (CMC) project that the US and UK are working on in tandem has cost the UK $329 million since 2008 and the US $183 since 2009 (as of 2011).

 It is still unknown where the ships will be built.
 The Navy offered five potential solutions in its statement to Congress:

 - build all SSBN-Xs at General Dynamics / Electric Boat Division (GD/EB)